tr1ck3r/staging/README-CLI-PLATFORM.md

 | `-u`                | Use to specify the URL of the Venafi Platform API server.
 Example: `-u https://tpp.venafi.example` |
 | `--verbose`         | Use to increase the level of logging detail, which is helpful when troubleshooting issues. |

+### Environment Variables

+As an alternative to specifying token, trust bundle, url, and/or zone via the command line or in a config file, VCert supports supplying those values using environment variables `VCERT_APIKEY`, `VCERT_TRUST_BUNDLE`, `VCERT_URL`, and `VCERT_ZONE` respectively.

 ## Certificate Request Usage
 ```
 VCert enroll -u <tpp url> -t <auth token> --cn <common name> -z <zone>